Image of God: Patristic interpretation of the substantive view

 The substantive view of the image of God has held particular historical precedence over the development of Christian Theology particularly among early Patristic Theologians (see Patristics), like Irenaeus and Augustine, and Medieval Theologians, like Aquinas.
 Irenaeus believes that the essential nature of humanity was not lost or corrupted by the fall, but the fulfillment of humanity's creation, namely freedom and life, was to be delayed until "the filling out the time of [Adam's] punishment."
 Humankind before the fall) was in the image of God through the ability to exercise free will and reason.
-And we were in the likeness of God through an original spiritual endowment.
+And humans were in the likeness of God through an original spiritual endowment.

 While Irenaeus represents an early assertion of the substantive view of the image of God, the specific understanding of the essence of the image of God is explained in great detail by Augustine, a fifth century theologian who describes a Trinitarian formula in the image of God.
 Augustine's Trinitarian structural definition of the image of God includes memory, intellect, and will.
 According to Augustine, "will […] unites those things which are held in the memory with those things which are thence impressed on the mind's eye in conception."
 The influence of Greco-Roman philosophy, particularly Neo-Platonic, is evident in Augustine's assertion that the human mind was the location of humanity, and thus the location of the image of God.
 Augustine believed that, since humanity reflects the nature of God, humanity must also reflect the Triune nature of God.
 Augustine's descriptions of memory, intellect, and will held a dominant theological foothold for a number of centuries in the development of Christian Theology.